-Age The majority of Commission employees-67.8 percent-are over the age of 40.
-With only 32.2 percent of the Commission's workforce under 40 years of age, the Commission must aggressively plan to replace the institutional knowledge of its 201 employees who are eligible to retire before the end of fiscal year 2021.
-Compared to the Statewide average, the Commission has a similar number of employees between the ages of 30 to 60; however, the Commission also has a significantly higher number of employees over the age of 60.
+Age Most Commission employees-64.2 percent-are over the age of 40.
+With only 35.8 percent of the Commission's workforce under 40 years of age, the Commission must plan to replace the institutional knowledge of its 88 employees who are currently eligible to retire plus 18 more employees who will be eligible before the end of fiscal year 2023.

-40 to 49

-■ RRC ■ Statewide

-30 to 39

-Figure 2: Age Distribution as of March 15, 2018

 Gender

-0%

-As of March 15, 2018, the RRC has 431 male employees (59.4 percent) and 295 female employees (40.6 percent).
-The total employee count of 726 includes both full-time and part-time employees, and three statewide elected officials.
+As of April 15, 2020, the RRC has 496 male employees (60 percent) and 336 female employees (40 percent).
+The total employee count of 832 includes both full-time and part-time employees, and three elected officials.

-50 to 59

-11%

-60 or Older
+Figure 3: Gender Data as of April 15, 20